JerloPH/HomeCinema/README.md

 - Automatically add all supported media files from designated folder.
 - Allows easy browsing of media files on your Computer / Local drive.
+- Display a collection from your locally stored files.
 - Allows filter and search.
 - Edit and Save information within the app.